CherryMods/FireCat/README.md

 World's [second](https://github.com/IIIzP0III/zP--baa) tiniest plugin.

 Does one thing and does it decently well:
+Certain potions will turn you into a mob.

-Anyone who has Fire Resistance and also has this feature enabled will turn into a cat. :3
+- Anyone who has Fire Resistance with this enabled will turn into a kitty. :3
+- Anyone who has Water Breathing with this enabled will turn into a foosh (salmon). 🐟

 Requires Lib's Disguises to work, but it uses console commands so it'll work on the free version as well.

-Usage: `/fc on` or `/fc off`
+Usage: `/fc <cat|salmon> on` or `/fc <cat|salmon> off`

-Permission node required: `firecat.allow`
+By default, the plugin does nothing.
+To enable it for everyone or allow people to selectively enable it, you need to set the correct permission nodes:

+- `firecat.<mob>.allow` (usage of the enable/disable command)
+- `firecat.<mob>.default` (default enable the feature)